StrangeRanger/bash-style-guide/content/aesthetics.md

 ### Formatting Multi-lined Commands

-When breaking a command that exceeds the 88-character limit into multiple lines, ensuring that it remains readable and easy to follow is crucial.
-Below are effective guidelines for aligning, indenting, and placing operators (such as `||` and `&&`) in multi-lined commands.
+When breaking a command that exceeds the 88-character limit into multiple lines, it is crucial to ensure that it remains readable and easy to follow.
+Below are practical guidelines for aligning, indenting, and placing operators, such as `||` and `&&`, in multi-lined commands.

 /// admonition | Guidelines
     type: info